Beyoncé is no stranger to the Grammys. In a career that spans over two decades, the global icon has earned 23 trophies.

-One of the main reasons Beyoncé and other women of color aren’t saluted as Best Pop Vocal Album winners is due to the significant difference in the nominations ratio.
+One of the main reasons Beyoncé and other women of color aren’t saluted as Best Pop Vocal Album winners are the significant difference in the nominations ratio.

 She also left the ceremony with zero trophies, causing many critics’ premature predictions to fall flat to the Recording Academy’s eyebrow-raising decision.

 Carey’s final two albums of the ’90s (Butterfly, Rainbow) never had a chance at winning this category (or for any), as they weren’t nominated, which is an even more disturbing snub.
 Even years later, the elusive chanteuse continues to have her bodies of work overlooked by the Recording Academy.